bytedance/g3/g3proxy/doc/configuration/values/tls.rst

 Set the dns name / ip address for server certificate verification.
 If not set, the corresponding peer address will be used.

-.. note:: IP address is not supported by now
+.. versionchanged:: IP address is supported since version 1.7.15

 .. _conf_value_tls_certificates: